 Where They Live

 Cattle live wherever people live but are best suited to places with grass for grazing.
 Different breeds around the world have traits that relate to their surroundings.
 Brahman cattle in India, for example, have a thin, glossy coat that helps reflect that region’s intense sun and heat.
 Ayrshires are particularly good at finding food.
-They come from Scotland, where grazing plants were sparse.
+They come from Scotland, where grazing plants were historically sparse.

 What They Do